lenchsam/OpenGLVoxelEngine/README.md

  6. Wait for CMake to build
  7. Done!!

-## Potential Future Features
+## Future Features
+ - optimisations to chunk rendering
+ - optimisations such as face culling and more
+ - mesh optimisations for example greedy meshing
- - The actual project
+ -

 ## Libraries
  - GLFW
  - GLAD
  - stb_image.h
+ - GLM
+ - FastNoiseLite

 # Contact
 [Portfolio](https://lenchsam.com)